-On October 6, 2015, Kathleen Heyer ("Petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
+On June 22, 2015, Paula Husovsky ("Petitioner") filed a petition for compensation on behalf of her minor child, J.H., under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
 (2006) ("Vaccine Act").
-Petitioner alleged that the administration of an influenza ("flu") vaccine on October 8, 2012 caused her to suffer from "ongoing diffuse inflammation adversely affecting her autoimmune system and quality of life."
+Petitioner alleged that the administration of a varicella vaccine on July 13, 2012 caused J.H. to suffer from persistent rash, gastrointestinal problems, fibromyalgia, and aggravation of pre-existing lymphadenitis.
 The undersigned now finds that the information in the record does not show entitlement to an award under the Program.

-On February 1, 2016, Petitioner filed a Motion for a Decision Dismissing her Petition.
-According to the motion, "[a]n investigation of the facts and science supporting [her] case has demonstrated to petitioner that [she] will be unable to prove that [she] is entitled to compensation in the Vaccine Program."
-Petitioner further states that she understands that a dismissal decision will result in a judgment against her, and that such a judgment will end all of her rights in the Vaccine Program.
+On April 14, 2016, Petitioner filed a Motion for a Decision Dismissing her Petition.
+According to the motion, "[a]n investigation of the facts and science supporting her case has demonstrated to petitioner that she will unable to prove she is entitled to compensation."
+Petitioner further states that she understands that a dismissal decision will result in a judgment